Legislation aims to address systemic crime problems in Maryland

 "We can't just think about locking people up without thinking about what we're going to do to make sure they're successful when they come home," Bates said.

+Bates was in Annapolis Wednesday advocating for House Bill 481, which would increase the maximum term for people caught with illegal guns from three years to five years.

-There is also a set of bills that would address gun violence.
-That cluster includes a relocation program for victims and it would establish a task force to study how to prevent and reduce murders in the state.
+Young's legislative measures are aimed at addressing gun violence too.
+There is a relocation program for victims.
+Also, those measures would establish a task force to study how to prevent and reduce murders in the state.

+One measure would prevent felons from getting in trouble for using cannabis while on probation or parole.
+Another would provide former inmates resources to help them find work.

 The House Judiciary Committee is currently reviewing the legislation.